plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/3_implementation_guide.md

 1. **Authentication**:
    - For Hyperliquid: Implement EIP-712 signing using library
-   - For Backpack: Implement ED25519 signing according to docs
+   - For Backpack: Implement ED25519 signing with proper instruction types
    - Always validate authentication success
+   - For Backpack WebSocket: Use `subscribe` instruction type (not `accountQuery`)

 2. **Error Handling**:
    - Map HTTP error codes to specific exception types